BigFonz/BetterMSG/README.md

 # BetterChat
-A simple spigot messaging plugin to replace vanilla chat and messaging.
+A simple spigot messaging to replace vanilla chat and messaging.
 If you find any bugs or shenanigans create an issue [here](https://github.com/BigFonz/BetterMSG/issues)

 ## **Installation**
 Head to the [releases page](https://github.com/BigFonz/BetterMSG/releases) and download the latest release.
 Then put the jar in your server's ```plugins``` folder